Why should I care about educating children in Africa, when so many children in my own country need help?

 According to the African Development Bank, Cameroon’s economy grew by approximately 4.9% in 2012, stimulated by the recovery in the oil sector and strong domestic demand, which was in turn driven by investments in infrastructure.
 This trend should continue in 2013 and 2014, with projected growth of around 5% per annum.

 The local business community is very active.
 Cameroon is one of the few countries in the region where most of the economic activity is controlled by locals.
 Even so, Cameroon has seen a number of foreign investors enter the country.
+That being said, the economy of Cameroon has slowed considerably during the current conflict that began in 2016.

 What financial and accounting safeguards are in place?